Creating Your First Event Broker Service

-To start integrating your applications with PubSub+ Cloud, you must first create a messaging service.
-Once your messaging service is created, you can connect your applications with it by using a client library compatible with the Solace PubSub+ event broker.
+To start integrating your applications with PubSub+ Cloud, you must first create an event broker service.
+Once your event broker service is created, you can connect your applications with it by using a client library compatible with the Solace PubSub+ event broker.
 This tutorial will walk you through creating an account on PubSub+ Cloud, creating your first messaging service, and obtaining the connection information necessary to get your applications connected to PubSub+ Cloud.

 If you are new to messaging, see What is Messaging? for a brief overview of how messaging works in PubSub+ event brokers.

-If you already have a PubSub+ Cloud user account, you can skip to Step 2: Create a messaging service.
+If you already have a PubSub+ Cloud user account, you can skip to Step 2: Create an Event Broker Service.

-In the following video, we will show you how fast and easy it is to get a PubSub+ Cloud account and create a messaging service.
+The following video shows you how fast and easy it is to get a PubSub+ Cloud account and create an event broker service.

 This tutorial will show you:

 - How to sign up for PubSub+ Cloud.

 - How to create an event broker service.

 - How to find your event broker service's connection information.

 To sign up for a Free Trial PubSub+ Cloud account , visit the New Account page.
 Creating an account takes just two minutes and requires only a web browser.
 The Free Trial account is sufficient for this tutorial, but you can use a Starter, Professional, or Enterprise account as well.